 The clinical criterion for WS diagnosis is juvenile-onset DM and OA, family history of WS or DM and D. Magnetic resonance imaging scans show generalized brain atrophy, especially in the cerebellum, medulla, and pons; absence of signal from the posterior pituitary; and reduced signal from the optic nerve.
 Diagnosis is confirmed by genetic screening.

 Differential diagnosis includes mitochondrial disorders such as maternally-inherited diabetes and deafness; Leber hereditary optic neuropathy; thiamine-responsive megaloblastic anemia syndrome; autosomal dominant optic atrophy plus syndrome and Mohr-Tranebjaerg syndrome (see these terms).

 In families in which the causative mutations have been characterized, molecular carrier detection and prenatal diagnosis can be performed.

 Transmission is autosomal recessive.
 Genetic counseling may be offered to at-risk couples.
 WFS1 heterozygous individuals are at risk of developing low frequency D and DM.

-Treatment is symptomatic.
-Care management is based on screening for and treating the predictable disorders associated with the disease.
-Annual screening for diabetes, vision and hearing loss, and a baseline MRI are recommended.
-Daily insulin injections and a controlled diet are required to treat DM.
-Management of diabetes insipidus, apnea and urinary disorders (i.e. prophylactic antibiotherapy for urinary infections) is needed.
-As mental health problems are highly prevalent in WFS patients, periodic screening for depression and other psychiatric symptoms is necessary to provide patients with specific medical, emotional and psychological intervention.
+Management is supportive and includes an annual screening for DM, vision, D, urodynamic testing, nephropathy and daily insulin injections and a controlled diet to treat DM.
+Treatment of DI, apnea and urinary disorders (i.e. prophylactic antibiotherapy for urinary infections) is needed.
+Periodic screening for depression and other psychiatric symptoms is necessary to provide patients with specific medical, emotional and psychological intervention.